gomods/athens/DEVELOPMENT.md

 The Drone job will do everything except:

 - Tweet out about the new release
-- Update the helm chart in the `master` branch
+- Update the helm chart in the `main` branch

 If you are a core maintainer and don't have access to the `@gomods` account, ask one of the maintainers to give you access.
 [Here](https://twitter.com/gomodsio/status/1240016379962691585) is an example showing the general format of these tweets.
 Obviously you should use your creativity here though!

-Finally, you'll need to update the helm version number in the `master` branch.
+Finally, you'll need to update the helm version number in the `main` branch.
 Create a new branch called `update-helm-$CURRENT_TAG` and update the following files:

-- [charts/athens-proxy/values.yaml](https://github.com/gomods/athens/blob/master/charts/athens-proxy/values.yaml) - update the `image.tag` field to the latest version number you created, including the `v`.
+- [charts/athens-proxy/values.yaml](./charts/athens-proxy/values.yaml) - update the `image.tag` field to the latest version number you created, including the `v`.
 This field should be near the top of the file
-- [charts/athens-proxy/Chart.yaml](https://github.com/gomods/athens/blob/master/charts/athens-proxy/Chart.yaml) - update the `version` field and the `appVersion` field
+- [charts/athens-proxy/Chart.yaml](./charts/athens-proxy/Chart.yaml) - update the `version` field and the `appVersion` field
   - Increment the patch number in the `version` field
   - Change the `appVersion` field to the tag name of the GitHub version you created, including the `v`

 [Here](https://github.com/gomods/athens/pull/1574) is an example of how to do this.

-Finally, create a pull request from your new branch into the `master` branch.
+Finally, create a pull request from your new branch into the `main` branch.
 It will be reviewed and merged as soon as possible.